Competition Chairman: Drake Vidrine

 - Substitution of projects will not be allowed.

-- Exhibit space and location will be at the Superintendent’s discretion.
+- Exhibit space and location will be at the competition staff’s discretion.

 4. Marketing: KCHBA prohibits advertising the sale of student projects during the KC MADE competition.